sammou00/c/currency-converter/READEME.md

     ./main
     ```

-    The program will prompt you to input the height and width of a rectangle and output the calculated perimeter and area.
+    The program will prompt you to input the amount, source currency, and target currency.
+It then outputs the converted amount based on predefined exchange rates.

 4. **Clean the Project**:
    To remove the generated files (`build/` folder and the executable), run: